Why this is the first ICNLI AI Cloud OS

 - API:

-Every handler call is constructed with ctx.user.imperal_id + ctx.tenant_id + ctx.agency_id injected by the platform.
+Every handler call is constructed with ctx.user.imperal_id + ctx.user.tenant_id + ctx.agency_id injected by the platform.
 Authors cannot fabricate or impersonate.
 Cross-tenant access returns 403 at the gateway boundary.

 Three independent gates fire before your extension's code runs:

-action_type="destructive"triggers an unconditional confirmation card;"write"triggers it when user has confirmations enabled.
-FederalI-CONFIRMATION-EXECUTES-WHAT-USER-SAWenforces byte-identical args on accept.
+action_type="destructive"triggers an unconditional confirmation card;"write"triggers it when the user has confirmations enabled.
+When a user accepts a confirmation, the action that runs is byte-identical to the one shown on the card.

 If any check fails, your handler is not invoked.
-The user-facing error carries an i18n template — not a stack trace — per I-MAGIC-UX-1.
+The user-facing error is a friendly localized message โ not a stack trace.

-The Federal Extension Contract v4.x — manifest schema v3, 11 ERROR-severity validators (V14-V22 + V24 + V31), typed ctx with documented protocols (StoreProtocol, HTTPProtocol, AIProtocol, etc.).
+The Federal Extension Contract โ manifest schema v3, a suite of federal validators (V14-V24 + V31, most ERROR-severity, a few WARN), typed ctx with documented protocols (StoreProtocol, HTTPProtocol, AIProtocol, etc.).
 Every extension passes the gate or doesn't publish.

 - Concept: Long-running operations

 Every action lands in the federal action-ledger row with retention class and tenant scope.
-The chokepoint is in the gateway, not in the extension — author cannot opt out.
-Plaintext credentials, PII, and similar sensitive data are explicitly excluded from audit fields by separate federal invariants (I-SECRETS-NEVER-LOGGED, I-SECRETS-AUDIT-FOREVER).
+The chokepoint is at the boundary, not in the extension โ authors cannot opt out.
+Plaintext credentials, PII, and similar sensitive data are explicitly excluded from audit fields.

-- Concept: Federal invariants — the I-AUDIT-* family
+- Concept: Federal invariants โ the audit guarantees

 You write this: